virg736/brute-force-exercice/README_EN.md

 ### Final Word

-This educational exercise demonstrates a theoretical method, but does not reflect the actual complexity of cracking modern and properly protected passwords.
+This educational exercise demonstrates a theoretical method, but it does not reflect the actual complexity of cracking modern and properly protected passwords.

 This is why it's important to:
-- Never use personal information in your passwords.
+- Avoid using personal information in your passwords.
 - Use strong and secure password managers.
 - Promote cybersecurity awareness from an early age.